eliza-goodwin/webappsproject/README.md

 ### Applying Kubernetes YAML Files

-The `deploy.sh` script applies the necessary Kubernetes YAML files if you say yes to deploy:

 - `contour.yaml`: Namespace and necessary roles and bindings.
 (Uses eliza namespace to avoid coflicts with other contours)
 - `backend-deployment.yaml`: Deployment and service for the backend application.
 (Under the name: elizabackend)
 - `frontend-deployment.yaml`: Deployment and service for the frontend application.
 (Under the name: elizafrontend)